International Master Water and Wind Engineering

 Student

-Campus Lyon-Ecully
+Lyon-Ecully Campus

 Objectives

-Salle stratimix du LMFAThe Water and Wind Engineering pathway is part of the "risks and environment" master's degree.
-It provides a comprehensive introduction to the general field of environmental fluid mechanics, before offering a specialization in water or atmospheric engineering.
+Salle stratimix du LMFAThe "Water and Wind Engineering" master's degree is part of the "Risk and Environment" masters.
+It provides a comprehensive introduction to the general field of environmental fluid mechanics, before offering a specialization in water or wind engineering.

 Environmental fluid mechanics is an important element in most large infrastructure projects: impact of wind on structures, transport and dispersion of pollutants in the atmosphere, flooding of urban areas, coastal erosion...